Steel galvanised planters are a common design element in many car showrooms – and it’s not difficult to see why.

 The great advantage of using steel planters in the design of a car showroom is their flexibility.
 For instance, if the planters have castors attached onto the bottom of them then it’s easy to move them around and alter the design – certainly it’s much easier than removing a purpose-built partition or desk area.
 And if only the one variety of plant is used throughout the car showroom then it’s possible to move them around without worrying about interfering with the original design.
 Stones can also be put into the bottom of the planters to improve their stability and ensure they remain put when needed.

 Greenery in the form of shrubs, plants and flowers can be added to cubed planters, coloured planters etc to enhance the overall design element.
 For instance antique gold planters are often used for a room aiming for a more classic theme while high gloss neon coloured planters are more contemporary or even look great in a sixties or seventies themed design.
 Meanwhile an exotic and eye-catching single plant or flower can fit in well in a modern minimalist environment.
-Planters can also look impressive simply filled with sand and glossy or natural looking stones
+Planters can also look impressive simply filled with sand and glossy or natural looking stones and pebbles.

 Not only can the planters themselves add colour but the plants can as well of course.
 For instance planters with bright flowers or leaves can be used to liven up a dull and gloomy entranceway or a corner in a car showroom which doesn’t receive a lot of light and needs a bit of an enhancement.
 Sometimes a touch of greenery is all that’s needed to add a bit of a boost to an area with a monochrome colour scheme.